GreatLegolas/GreatLegolas/README.md

-- 👋 Hi, I’m @GreatLegolas - Software Developer in Java (Spring, Camunda, TomCat), JavaScript (node.js), Python
+- 👋 Hi, I’m @GreatLegolas - Software Developer in Java (Spring, Camunda, TomCat), JavaScript (node.js), Python.
+This github has some codes just to show examples of my codes that are not restricted from the part of my clients.
 - 👀 I’m interested in developing a pull of my advanced projects in smart contracts, legal assistance app exploiting the artifical intelligence, cyber security through improving my skills as a programmer, including by means of joining professional teams worldwide to achieve the state-of-the-art level competency in programming